ENG-ghaidaa/Arduino-Control-of-Four-Servo-Motors/README.md

 # Arduino-Control-of-Four-Servo-Motors
 This project uses an Arduino Uno to control four servo motors simultaneously.
 The servos move together from 0° to 180°, then from 180° to 0° over a total of 2 seconds.
 After completing these movements, all four servos stop and remain fixed at 90°.
 The servo motors are connected to digital pins 6, 9, 10, and 11.
-# Arduino Control of Four Servo Motors

-## Project Overview
-This project controls four servo motors using an Arduino Uno.
-All servos move together through two movements and then stop at a fixed position.

 ## Components
 - Arduino Uno